OpenCouncilData/ocd-standards/_posts/2017-07-18-street-furniture.md

 `access`| Free text description of accessibility.
 For example: "Fully accessible to wheelchair users; disabled parking at front."
 `desc`| Free text description of the item.
 `model`|A code identifying the specific manufacturing model of the item.
+`info`|URL of a page with relevant information.
+For instance, bookable banner spaces could link to a page with information about booking them.